Skip to main content

 4. Find and select your integration (e.g., “Omni Search”)

 Share top-level pages to grant access to all their child pages automatically.
 For example, sharing a team wiki’s root page will make all nested pages accessible to the connector.
+Share databases/data sources directly when you want entries and property schema to be indexed.

 Step 3: Connect in Omni